madron/esphome-ocpp/README.md

         l3: grid_power_l3
 ```

+For a three-phase site, per-phase metering is the recommended configuration.
-The referenced sensors should represent the current grid/site power per phase.
+The referenced sensors should represent the current grid/site power on each
-The OCPP component can then compute how much additional power is available for
+phase.
+The OCPP component can then compute how much additional power is
-EV charging.
+available for EV charging on `L1`, `L2`, and `L3`.

-Three-phase example with total-only metering:
+Three-phase example with aggregate-only metering:

 ```yaml
 ocpp: